noili/archive/README.md

    {office: 'computos', ...}

 ###TODO

+0. ransack

 1. backend
   CRUD for file_record, office, step, ... from admin

+2. return jsons object

-2. authentication
+3. authentication

-3. devise (only admin that are users)
+4. devise (only admin that are users)

-4. doorkeeper
+5. doorkeeper